The Response funnel model;

 There are several other models that to some degree have influenced the development of the response funnel, and that illuminates different aspects of the same “territory” that the response funnel maps.

-I will briefly mention here conflict escalation illustrations from conflict theory and conflict resolution, the window of tolerance model, and the polyvagal curve based on Stephen Porges Polyvagal theory.
-The purpose is to cite these models as sources for the development of the response funnel model and illustrate the differences in conceptualization and practical use from these models.
+I will briefly mention conflict escalation illustrations from conflict theory and conflict resolution, the window of tolerance model, and the polyvagal curve based on Stephen Porges Polyvagal theory.
+The purpose is to cite these models as sources of inspiration for the development of the response funnel model and illustrate the differences in conceptualization and practical use.

 Conflict escalation curves

 The conflict escalation curves typically use a curve to illustrate the escalation and de-escalation in conflicts and general descriptions of intensity and stages of a conflict.
-This is one example.
+These are two examples:

-When used in combination with the PLS regulation support model (a phased conflict resolution model) a curve is also used, and the green SES field is placed at the bottom.
+When used in combination with the PLS regulation support model (a phased conflict resolution model) a curve as well as phase descriptions is also used, and the green SES field is placed at the bottom.

 Window of tolerance